The Dreams in the Witch House: Plot

+infant and he kills Keziah while Brown Jenkin kills the baby.
+Gilman ultimately dies when Brown Jenkin kills him later.

+The house is eventually torn down and Keziah and Brown Jenkin's skeletons are found along with her books on black magic and assorted relics and the remains of children dating back to the Salem Witch Trials.

 Characters

 Walter Gilman

 Formerly of Haverhill, Massachusetts, Walter Gilman came to Miskatonic to study "non-Euclidean calculus and quantum physics", which he linked to the "fantastic legends of elder magic".
 He is troubled by deep mental tension brought on by studying too hard and at one point is forbidden by his professors to further consult Miskatonic's collection of rare books, including the Necronomicon, the Book of Eibon and Unaussprechlichen Kulten.
 As the story progresses, Gilman has dreams of Keziah Mason, Brown Jenkin, Nyarlathotep and an abstract higher dimension, and begins to sleepwalk.
 The acuteness of his senses as described in the opening paragraphs can be likened to that of some of Edgar Allan Poe's characters.
 Gilman confesses his full story to fellow student Frank Elwood and is then killed by Brown Jenkin, who erupts out of his chest.

 Keziah Mason

 An old woman of Arkham who was arrested as part of the Salem witch trials of 1692.
 In her testimony to Judge John Hathorne, she had spoken of "lines and curves that could be made to point out directions leading through the walls of space to other spaces beyond....
 She had spoken also of the Black Man, of her oath, and of her new secret name of Nahab."
 She later disappeared mysteriously from Salem Gaol, leaving behind "curves and angles smeared on the grey stone walls with some red, sticky fluid" that were inexplicable even to Cotton Mather.
 Gilman comes to suspect that Mason—"a mediocre old woman of the Seventeenth Century"—had developed "an insight into mathematical depths perhaps beyond the utmost modern delvings of Planck, Heisenberg, Einstein, and De Sitter."
 It is eventually found that she has left into a higher dimension to gain knowledge and serve Nyarlathotep, having signed the Book of Azathoth.
 Mason is described as having a "bent back, long nose, and shrivelled chin".
 She wears an expression "of hideous malevolence and exultation", and has "a croaking voice that persuaded and threatened."
 She dresses in "shapeless brown garments".
 Mason is "struck with panic" at the sight of a crucifix carried by Gilman, allowing him to strangle her in self-defense.